• Home

 You don’t need a prescription or even pocket medically prescribed antibiotics that were given to you for a real illness.

-Fish antibiotics aren’t controlled substances, so you shouldn’t be given the third degree for buying survival antibiotics from the pet store clerks.
+Fish antibiotics aren’t controlled substances, so you shouldn’t be given the third degree for buying antibiotics from the pet store clerks.

 Just tell them that you need fish antibiotics, fish mox, fish-cillin, or fish-cin, or whichever survival antibiotic you decide is right for you and your family.